 At Nelson St. Philip's Primary School, we recognise that reading is the most fundamental skill that children need to learn.
 Reading is an essential skill for participation in all areas of life.
 Our core aim is for children to become confident and independent readers who gain not only understanding, but also real pleasure from the reading activities and texts they engage with.

 What does the teaching of reading look like at Nelson St. Philip's CE Primary School?

-We use the whole class approach to teaching reading in our 'Reading Workshop' sessions.
+We use the small group guided reading approach to teaching reading in our 'Reading Workshop' sessions.

 The overarching aim of all of our reading sessions is to:

 - Instill a love of reading within each child

 - Teach children the skills that help them to read for meaning